 Sometimes, it’s just that simple.

-1. Right-click Start, go to Device Manager.
+1. Right-click Start and select Device Manager.

-2. Expand Disk Drives.
+2. Expand the Disk Drives section.

 Here’s how to use it: